Vihangihimaya/BizERP-Pro/README.md

 # ERP System

 A simple ERP system built with PHP and MySQL for customer, item, and invoice management.
+A complete Enterprise Resource Planning (ERP) system built with PHP and MySQL for managing customers, inventory, and business reports.

 ## Features
 - Customer Management (Add, View, Delete)